Appearances

 #4 – They had us sit for dinner at the table every night.
 There were no cell phones, video games or internet

 #5 – Everyone had chores.
-Whether it was mowing the lawn or doing the laundry, our parents created work to keep us busy at a very early age.
+Whether it was mowing the lawn or doing laundry, our parents gave us tasks to keep us busy from a young age.

 #6 – Weekends were for playtime.
 Let kids be kids